Who says you have to wait until you’re an old lady to be considered an amazing Southern cook?

 Southern food is traditional and made with layers of love and soul.
 That means no adding carrots to potato salad or trying to make fat-free baked macaroni and cheese!
 Although I’ll still love you if you do!

 This site is chocked full of authentic Southern family recipes, recipes that I’ve developed and tweaked to perfection, and a few non-traditional ones sprinkled throughout for good luck.
 I hope that this site will not only build your kitchen confidence but become a trusted source for go-to Southern recipes for you and your family!

 Oh, me, you ask?
 I’m a homeschooling mama to two boys, married 20 years to my best friend, serial entrepreneur, cookbook author, creator at heart, lifelong herbalist, DIY chick, forest, and nature lover, obsessed with my huge family, 100% Taurus, crystal collector, and recipe addict.

 I learned how to cook by attending the prestigious “Grandma Barb’s Culinary School of the South” aka my grandma’s kitchen!

 Just about everything I know about cooking comes from Grandma Barb.

-Growing up, I spent many hours at her table learning mainly through osmosis as I completed my homework.
-Now that I’m older I absorb every single thing my grandmother shows me.
+Growing up, I spent many hours at her table, learning mainly through osmosis as I completed my homework.
+Now that I’m older, I absorb everything my grandmother shows me.
 Taking notes and carefully preserving all of her recipes down to how many shakes of herbs and spices she uses.

 Stick around, and you’ll be mastering my southern baked macaroni and cheese that Nate Berkus and Curtis Stone loved and whipping up my candied yams that Jessica Alba made on Snapchat, in no time!!!